axch/adaptive-plot/README.md

 Clipping the y range does not prevent Adaptive Plot from trying to explore that geometry.
-To wit, if the function has something interesting, like a high curvarture area, or a discontinuity (or a singularity!) in the given x range but outside the given y range, Adaptive Plot will try to explore it anyway, wasting computational effort.
+To wit, if the function has something interesting, like a high curvature area, or a discontinuity (or a singularity!) in the given x range but outside the given y range, Adaptive Plot will try to explore it anyway, wasting computational effort.